onemineral/dashboard-new/.kilocode/rules/daterange-picker.md

 ```

 The `useDateFormat` hook will automatically handle the format conversion (replacing `YYYY` with `yyyy` and `DD` with `dd` for date-fns compatibility).

+**Important:** The value format (yyyy-MM-dd strings) is separate from the display format.
+The component handles conversion between these formats internally.

 ## Contributing